republicofmakers/HW-KICAD-MCU-STM32-External-ADC-DAC/README.md

 * ADC => (ADC141S626 14-Bit, 50 kSPS to 250 kSPS)
 * DAC => (DAC7563SDGSR 12-Bit, 0 to 3.3V)
 * I used these parts because I had at my invertory, but I think you get the idea.
 * If you need filtering for noise, kalman filters are so common in industry.
-Drones etc.
+Drones etc.<br />
+Don't forget the test with LTSPICE.
 <br />
 <br />
 * Take the project, adapt it , use it.
 I hope it helps you...